This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 A good variety and right near the Tube station

 Looking for Gluten Free?
-Several Italian places offer gluten free options if you ask, and there are a few places that are entirely gluten free.
+Several places offer gluten free options if you ask, and there are a few places that are entirely gluten free.
 Check out

 Essenza* for nearby gluten free pasta dishes.